Barwon River (New South Wales): Aboriginal history

 Aboriginal people from six language groups originally occupied the area of the Barwon River wetlands.
 These were the Ngemba, the Baranbinja, the Murrawarri, the Yuwaalaraay, the Weilwan, and the Kamilaroi peoples.
 The Aboriginal people generally used the wetlands for hunting, fishing, and gathering uses, and for cultural association.

 Aboriginal people built a complex series of fish traps on the Barwon River at Brewarrina.
 These traps are a large, well-preserved example of this type of prehistoric site.
 The traps were built of rocks placed in the river bed to form a large number of V-shaped or diamond-shaped channels.
 The Brewarrina fish traps have now been listed on the Australian National Heritage List owing to the rarity of these works.
 They are of importance to modern Aboriginal people and are still in use.
 There are rocky rapids above and below Collarenebri as well as weirs and other structures for irrigation which impede normal navigation of the river.

 European history

-In 1846 Roderick Mitchell, Commissioner of Crown Lands and the son of explorer, Sir Thomas Mitchell, proved that the Barwon and MacIntyre Rivers were the same river under different names.
+In 1846, Roderick Mitchell, Commissioner of Crown Lands and the son of explorer, Sir Thomas Mitchell, proved that the Barwon and MacIntyre Rivers were the same river under different names.

-Regular steamer services ran from Walgett to Bourke during 1880 to 1912.
+Regular steamer services ran from Walgett to Bourke from 1880 to 1912.
 During the floods of 1879 and 1886 the steamers were able to travel into Collarenebri and as far as Mungindi in 1890.

-The Brewarrina Lift Bridge, which was built in 1888 over the Barwon River on the Kamilaroi Highway, has also been assessed as being of state significance.
+The Brewarrina Bridge, which was built in 1888 over the Barwon River on the Kamilaroi Highway, has also been assessed as being of state significance.
 The Boonanga bridge completed in 1928 to cross the Barwon River near Boomi, is an early example of Allan timber truss road bridges.
-This bridge has been recorded with the NSW state agency heritage register.
+This bridge has been recorded with the NSW State Agency Heritage Register.